 Financial Independence Number = Yearly Spending / Safe Withdrawal Rate

 Your FI number will help you with a target amount to achieve financial independence sooner.

 Step 1: Calculate Your Spending

 Take your monthly budget and multiply that amount by 12.
-Make sure you include periodic expenses that may not be reflected on a monthly budget such as annual premiums and dues or quarterly bills.
+Make sure you include periodic expenses such as annual premiums and dues or quarterly bills.
 Also include continued monthly contributions into accounts like your emergency fund, vacation clubs, car maintenance, etc.